radical-collaboration/facts/README.md

 # Framework for Assessing Changes To Sea-level (FACTS)

+The Framework for Assessing Changes To Sea-level (FACTS) is an open-source modular, scalable, and extensive framework for global mean, regional, and extreme sea level projection that is designed to support the characterization of ambiguity in sea-level projections.
+It is designed so users can easily explore deep uncertainty by investigating the implications on GMSL, RSL, and ESL of different choices for different processes.
+Its modularity allows components to be represented by either simple or complex model.
+Because it is built upon the Radical-PILOT computing stack, different modules can be dispatched for execution on resources appropriate to their computational complexity.

 ## Resources

 See [Zenodo](https://doi.org/10.5281/zenodo.6419954) for the FACTS modules, data sets, and scripts used to produce the AR6 sea level projections.